theantichris/Simple-Plugin-Framework/README.md

 The constructor sets up the properties, generates the labels, and ties the [register_taxonomy()](http://codex.wordpress.org/Function_Reference/register_taxonomy) function  to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.

-The frameworks checks if the taxonomy exists before adding it.
+SPF checks if the taxonomy exists before adding it.

     $taxonomy = new Taxonomy('Custom Tags', $postType->getSlug);